Toni-SM/skrl/docs/source/intro/examples.rst

                 **Prerequisites:**

-                A physical Franka robot with `Franka Control Interface (FCI) <https://frankaemika.github.io/docs/index.html>`_ is required.
-Additionally, the frankx library must be available in the python environment (see `frankx's pull request #44 <https://github.com/pantor/frankx/pull/44>`_ for the RL-compatible version installation)
+                A physical Franka Emika Panda robot with `Franka Control Interface (FCI) <https://frankaemika.github.io/docs/index.html>`_ is required.
+Additionally, the *frankx* library must be available in the python environment (see `frankx's pull request #44 <https://github.com/pantor/frankx/pull/44>`_ for the RL-compatible version installation)

                 **Files**